SkyrimScripting/SKSE_Template_Logging/README.md

-# SKSE "Hello, world!"
+# SKSE - writing to log files

-The simplest possible SKSE plugin for Skyrim using:
+A simple SKSE plugin for Skyrim using:

 - C++
 - CMake